Military Retirement in Georgia: Complete 2026 Tax Guide

 Is Georgia a good state for military retirees?

 Yes.
-Georgia ranks in the top 10 states for military retirees age 62+ due to generous retirement income exclusion (up to $105,000 for age 65+), low cost of living (10% below average), warm climate, major military installations, excellent VA healthcare, and no tax on Social Security.
+Georgia ranks in the top 10 states for military retirees age 62+ due to the $65,000 any-age military exclusion (2026), low cost of living (10% below average), warm climate, major military installations, excellent VA healthcare, and no tax on Social Security.
 The combination of financial benefits and quality of life makes Georgia highly attractive for servicemembers.

 Does Georgia offer education benefits for veterans?